Process of Self Ionization of Water and the pH and pOH Scale

 pH and pOH Scale

-In 1909 Sorenson proposed a scale for the measurement of strength of acid and bases called pH and pOH scale.
-Where p stand for potenz (potential to be), it range from zero to 14.
-The acidity or basicity of an aqueous solution depend on the relative number of hydrogen ions and hydroxide ions present in it.
+In 1909 Sorenson proposed a scale for the measurement of the strength of acids and bases called theĀ pH and pOH scale.
+Where p stands for potenz (potential to be), it ranges from zero to 14.
+The acidity or basicity of an aqueous solution depends on the relative number of hydrogen ions and hydroxide ions present in it.Ā Ā

 pH:- The negative logarithm of hydrogen ions, concentration is called pH mathematically it can be written as pH = -log[H] ions.
-According to this scale pH of water can be calculated as pH = -log[H]
+According to this scale, the pH of water can be calculated as pH = -log[H]

 Putting the value of [H] ion